mindula-madhuhansa/Meta-AR-Developer-Professional-Certificate/Foundations of AR/Week 2/Practice Quiz/AR hardware.md

    - [x] **Contact lenses**
      > Contact lenses are considered the future of AR hardware.

 2. Tracking technologies enable developers to identify and monitor changes in data that’s coming in from the real world.
-Select the best answer.

    - [x] **True**
    - [ ] False